AKhubcher/RecipeAI/README.md

 - **Recipe Suggestions**: Ask for recipes based on ingredients you have on hand.
 - **Detailed Instructions**: Get step-by-step cooking instructions for specific recipes.
 - **Dark Mode**: Toggle between light and dark themes for comfortable viewing.
-- **Responsive Design**: Use RecipeAI on desktop or mobile devices.

 ## Technologies Used